prenato84/mobile-react-native-module/README.md

 ### :keyboard: Installation and Execution

-As this project is only the frontend of the application, it is necessary to install and run the backend project first following the instructions at its own repo: **[Conceitos do Node.js](https://github.com/prenato84/conceitos-nodejs)**.
+As this project is only the frontend of the application, it is necessary to install and run the backend project first following the instructions at its own repo: **[Backend with Node.js](https://github.com/prenato84/backend-node-module)**.

 With the backend started, now the frontend will be able to make the API's calls.